antronerds/r2-tutorials/docs/Multiple_Genes_View.md

     Aug 28;3(8), Kool M et al. Here the classification of 5 medulloblastoma subgroups are reported and annotated as such:
-    A,B,C,D and E. To investigate the expression levels of a small group of genes per sub-category, select in the adjustable settings box "subtype (5 cat)" at use track, "lump by group plot gene" at handle groups by and "Track" at color by track.
-Further set transform to "none", select "boxplot" at Plot type and click NEXT.
+    A,B,C,D and E. To investigate the expression levels of a small group of genes per subgroup of the categorical track "subtypes" of medullablastoma cells, select in the Adjustable settings box "subtype (5 cat)" at 'use track', "lump by group plot gene" at 'handle groups by' and "Track" at 'color by track'.
+Further set 'Transform' to "none", select "boxplot" at 'Plot type' and click NEXT.

 	![](_static/images/MultipleGenesView_perTrack.png "Figure    3: Multiple gene view per subgroup")